Biden calls for three-month federal gas tax "holiday"

 Senate Republican leader Mitch McConnell mocked the idea of a gas tax holiday in a February floor speech.
 "They've spent an entire year waging a holy war on affordable American energy, and now they want to use a pile of taxpayers' money to hide the consequences," he said.

-Democratic House Speaker Nancy Pelosi has previously expressed doubts about the value of suspending the federal gas tax.
+She also told reporters, "We have to pay for it."
+Funds for such a tax holiday would come out of the Highway Trust Fund, she said, "and we can't have that shortfall there."

+"The question is," she said at the time, "Is it worth having to go get money, to return to cover the shortfall and the trust fund, in order to get a break to the Big Oil companies?"

-Administration officials said the $10 billion cost of the gas tax holiday would be paid for and the Highway Trust Fund kept whole, even though the gas taxes make up a substantial source of revenue for the fund.
+Administration officials maintain that the $10 billion cost of the gas tax holiday would be paid for and the Highway Trust Fund kept whole, even though the gas taxes make up a substantial source of revenue for the fund.
 The officials didn't specify any new revenue sources.

 The president has also called on energy companies to accept lower profit margins to increase oil production and refining capacity for gasoline.